MarynaKach/JavaRush-SecondProject-Iland/README.md

         - EntityProduction (it produces entities, and newborn Animals),
         - EnumRandomChoice (supply random choice for each enumeration),
         - GrassGrows (the grass grows here),
-        - IslandEntityIteration (here cells of Island are iterated, Animals in each cell are iterated, they choose their actions, grass grows at the night and dead Animals are removed),
+        - IslandEntityIterationRunnable (here cells of Island are iterated, Animals in each cell are iterated, they choose their actions, grass grows at the night and dead Animals are removed),
         - MovingAction (here Animals move),
         - PropertiesLoader (load properties from game.properties file at the start of the simulation),